 Globe Theatre News

 Opening night of Playing with Fire: The Theo Fleury Story was a huge success!
-CTV Regina was able to chat with Theo Fleury prior to the start of the production, and hear his thoughts on what it`s like to see his life laid out on stage.
+CTV Regina was able to chat with Theo Fleury prior to the start of the production, and hear his thoughts on what it's like to see his life laid out on stage.
 Fleury is incredibly proud of Shaun Smyth, the actor who portrays the hockey star.
-He enjoys travelling to see the show, having seen Playing with Fire 6 times in 6 different cities, and views it as a way to support Smyth in his role.
+He enjoys travelling to see the show, having seen Playing with Fire six times in six different cities, and views it as a way to support Smyth in his role.
 Read the whole...

 Globe Theatre is proud to have been a part of Regina's artistic community for over 50 years.
 With a half century of history on our stage, how much do you really know about Globe?
 Tourism Regina gives you some not-so-common bits of knowledge about the Queen City's theatre-in-the-round.
 Click here to see their list.